6-BTDF/reservations-service/README.md

 API endpoints conform to a RESTful API architecture to retrieve and modify database-hosted information.
 All responses will include HTTP response codes to indicate status and errors and data will come in JSON pretty format.
 All requests must include a Content-Type of application/json and the body must be valid JSON.

+**POST /api/listings/newListing**
+- POST request for a single listing
+- This endpoint allows you to create a new listing for a house
+- Takes a valid JSON object and will return 201 HTTP code if listing is saved successfully
+- Request field will be accepted as {  }

 **GET /api/listings/:listingid**
 - GET request for a single listing
 - Response will be HTTP status code 200 and a JSON object that contains property at the given ID with respective fees and all booked reservation dates

+**PUT /api/listings/:listingid/updateListing**
+- PUT request for a single listing
+- This endpoint allows you to modify a listing for fees, discounts, max guests, max stays
+- Takes a valid JSON object and will return 204 HTTP code if reservation is saved successfully
+- Request field will be accepted as {  }

+**DELETE /api/listings/:listingid/deleteListing**
+- DELETE request for a single reservation
+- Request parameter of :listingid from API endpoint will be accepted.
+No request object is required.
+- This will delete the listing and all associated information for listing's reservations
+- On success, the server will send back a HTTP response 204 to the request when the reservation is deleted

 **POST /api/listings/:listingid/makeReservation**
 - POST request for a single reservation